Convert freezer to refrigerator

 After this experiment I’m asking myself whether it would be difficult for the European Commission (with a number of stringent environmental objectives), to just impose rules for future refrigerators to be sold in the European Union.
 For example, one could imagine that from 2015 on, only refrigerators with energy label A ++++ are allowed to be sold.
 Besides refrigerators of course rules can be imposed, for many more types of devices imposing a certain maximum consumption.

-20 Responses to “Convert freezer to refrigerator”
+20 replies on “Convert freezer to refrigerator”

 This is a very interesting experiment, but I am wondering about the safety issues of mold and mildew growing in the device now that water is occasionally dripping into the interior and onto the food.
 Have you noticed this?